roostingcat/gesture_recog/README.md

 current frame (hand + background) - background = isolated foreground (just hand)

 # Motion Detection and Thresholding
+Take the absolute difference obtained above and threshold is so values above a certain threshold is 1 and below is 0.

 # Contour Extraction
+With the threshold, we extract the contour